 This support may include education, employment, social participation, independence, living arrangements and health and well-being.

-Firstly, check your eligibility using the NDIS Access Checklist.
+Firstly, check your eligibility using the NDIS Eligibility Checklist.
 It will only take 5-10 minutes and you’ll know if you’re likely to be eligible straight away.
 It’s anonymous, you just have to give your first name.

 Once the NDIS Agency confirms that you are eligible, you’ll sit down with a planner who will help you to develop a plan specifically suited to your needs.
 The planner will review the information in your access request form and take into account any existing assessments.